Plastic-Scanner/documentation/docs/boards/DB2.1_build.md

 1. Solder C11, C12, C13, C14, C15, C16 in place
 2. Solder FB1, U3, U4, R20, R17 and D3 in place
-3. SOlder U3, U4 in place
+3. Solder U3, U4 in place

 <!-- your board should now look something like this: -->